Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 Cavalrymen of the Terra Cotta Army

-Qin's army had helmets, but most soldiers usually didn't wear that.
+• Qin's army had helmets, but most soldiers usually didn't wear them.

-An important reason was that according to Shang Yang's Reform, people could get noble titles and promotions based on their performance on the battlefield.
+An important reason was that, according to Shang Yang's Reform, people could attain noble titles and promotions based on their performance on the battlefield.

-Hence, most soldiers would not wear heavy helmets to increase their mobility in war.
+Hence, most soldiers chose not to wear heavy helmets to increase their mobility in war.

 Helmet Unearthed from one of Qin Shi Huang's Funerary Pits